BOOKS INCARCERATION

 Clear, Todd R., Imprisoning Communities: How Mass Incarceration Makes Disadvantaged Neighborhoods Worse (Studies in Crime and Public Policy), Oxford University Press, USA 2009

-Clear, Todd R., Michael D. Reisig, American Corrections in Brief, Cengage Learning; 3rd edition, 2016
+Clear, Todd, Michael Reisig, American Corrections, Cengage Learning; 13th edition, 2021

 Clear, Todd R., The Punishment Imperative: The Rise and Failure of Mass Incarceration in AmericaNYU Press, 2015